SabirWalid/Dreamers_budget-tacking-system/README.md

 Usage
 Upon accessing the application, create an account or log in to an existing account.
 Navigate through the dashboard to add expenses, manage income, view reports, and customize categories.
-Ensure regular updates of financial data to maintain accurate records.
+Could you make sure regular updates of financial data to maintain accurate records?

 Technologies Used
 Node.js: Backend server environment
 Express.js: Web application framework
 MYSQL: Database management system
-HTML5,CSS3: Frontend library for building user interfaces Chart.js: JavaScript library for creating charts and graphs
+HTML5, CSS3: Frontend library for building user interfaces Chart.js: JavaScript library for creating charts and graphs

 Contributors